TheStoicBear/StoicCAD/README.md

 - **Integrated 911 Scripts** ✔️: Converts all in-game phones to function as part of a unified 911 dispatch system.
 - **MDT Script** ✔️: A mobile data terminal for department players, allowing access to the CAD directly in-game.
 - **Ticket Script** ✔️: Facilitates the issuance of tickets to players by department members, integrating seamlessly with the CAD system.

-**In Development:**
-- **Admin Dashboard** 🚧: Will allow admins to manage player interactions and the database effectively.
+- **Admin Dashboard** ✔️: Will allow admins to manage player interactions and the database effectively.
-- **Supervisor Dashboard** 🚧: Provides supervisors with enhanced tools for oversight and management of department activities.
+- **Supervisor Dashboard** ✔️: Provides supervisors with enhanced tools for oversight and management of department activities.

 ### Customizable Department Dashboards
 One of the standout features of StoicCAD is its highly customizable department dashboards.
 Each department can tailor its dashboard to reflect its unique style and operational needs.
 This level of customization extends to themes, layout, and the specific tools available on the dashboard, ensuring that each department’s interface aligns perfectly with its role-play dynamics.